-Adam Shapiro, director, Promontory Financial Group

-ownership of conventional securities.
+Adam Shapiro, director, Promontory Financial Group ownership of conventional securities.
 Udayan Goyal, founder and managing partner of startup investor Anthemis Group, says: "Any two parties in agreement can use this technology to track anything which can be recorded.
-The ledgers become tamper-proof, transparent and have very light computational requirements in comparison to other traditional two-sided ledobstacles.
+The ledgers become tamper-proof, transparent and have very light computational requirements in comparison to other traditional two-sided ledger systems." obstacles.
 Brown says: "My starting point is that there are a large number of really motivated, well-funded and thoughtful people working on this.
 Anybody interested in international payments, securities custody or even the financial implications of the internet of things should pay attention."

-They shouldn't just pay attention, Brown continues, because all those clever people

-Anybody interested in international payments, securities custody or even the financial implications of the internet of things should pay attention.
+They shouldn't just pay attention, Brown continues, because all those clever people Anybody interested in international payments, securities custody or even the financial implications of the internet of things should pay attention.
 Richard Brown, executive architect, industry innovation. banking and financial markets.
+IBM UK them, and there is a ledger that allows you to prove and transfer ownership.
+There is nothing to stop an issuer asserting that a particular set of Bitcoins represents ownership of a particular set of securities."
+And we're not just talking about the Source of inspiration Brown concedes that there are still obstacles to the development of such 'digital bearer bonds' - his term - but like Bendell above, cites the quality of the people working to remove those Currency systems are things we can design, rather than just take for granted.

-IBM UK are removing obstacles, nor indeed because of specific opportunities, but because the work being done in this space is itself "potentially a source of inspiration".
+Professor Jem Bendell, director, Institute for Leadership and Sustainability, University of Cumbria are removing obstacles, nor indeed because of specific opportunities, but because the work being done in this space is itself "potentially a source of inspiration".
 This discussion is unusual in that it's about ideas that people haven't had yet; the practical implication of this is that we can't be prescriptive in our expectations.
 Bendell says: "For banking professionals to look at currency innovation from the narrow perspective of protecting or growing business would be a form of normalised insanity.
 Instead, we need to come together to analyse the kind of banking that is compatible with, and supports, a restored environment, thriving real economy, and social cohesion."
+Sibos, powered by SWIFT.